stephsplash30/Vibrating-Ultrasonic-Glove/README.md

 The electrical signals that will be controlling the vibrational motor will be receiving its input from data from the ultrasonic sensor

 ## Mount Tests

+To start off, we want to test how our mount actually works at comparing each of the sensors individually with the working range of the entire sensor.
+To do this, we can

 ## Final Design